osmandapp/web/main/docs/user/start-with/first-steps.md

 ### How to download maps

-OsmAnd is an offline map application, so after the '{% data variables.android-values.get_started %}' screen, you will be prompted to a [download map](../start-with/download-maps.md#download---first-screen) of your region.
+OsmAnd is an offline map application, so after the '<Translate android="true" ids="get_started"/>' screen, you will be prompted to a [download map](../start-with/download-maps.md#download---first-screen) of your region.
 You can select another region or skip this step and download maps later.

 <Tabs groupId="operating-systems">